PrestaShop/prestashop.github.io/news/_posts/starter-theme/2017-01-13-starter-theme-plans.md

 Bootstrap was not included in the Starter Theme because we wanted agencies and freelancers to be free to use whichever CSS framework they preferred.

 Most theme and module developers in our community are used to have Bootstrap since v1.6.
-In order to keep the ecosystem consistent, we will add Bootstrap 4 to the Starter Theme.
+In order to keep the ecosystem consistent, **we will add Bootstrap 4 to the Starter Theme**.

 It will be included in a minimalistic way.
 All the template files will be updated in order to have the necessary markup to have a functional rendering -- we are not aiming for pretty, only functional.